3 Ways Offering Earned Wage Access Is Better Than Changing the Payment Schedule

 2. Decrease Turnover

-Eighty-seven percent of employers say improving turnover is a critical priority for their organization.
-Employee benefits are consistently at the top of the lists of why employees quit.
+Employee benefits are consistently at the top of the list when it comes to reasons why employees quit.
 EWA gives employers a competitive edge in a tight labor market.
 Giving employees access to their earned wages when they want creates a major shift in their lifestyle.
 They now have the ability to pay bills on time with the push of a button.
 When this huge advantage is attributed to a benefit the employer has provided, the worker stays around.

 However, it's not just about pleasing employees that are in a temporary financial bind.
 It's about meeting expectations, and Millennial and Generation Z workers are used to a world where they can access goods and services instantly.
 By 2020, Millennials will make up half of the American workforce and 75 percent around the world.
 In order to retain this emerging group, employees must provide appealing benefits.
 Inc. magazine identifies two of this generation's biggest perks are flexibility and tech in the workplace, both of which EWA contributes to.